JohnADeady/Programming-Scripting-Project-18/README.md

  <img src="3D.png" height="600" width="600">

  We then create a seaborn pairplot.
-This function will create a grid of Axes such that each variable in data will by shared in the y-axis across a single row and in the x-axis across a single column [3](https://seaborn.pydata.org/generated/seaborn.pairplot.html)
+This function will create a grid of Axes such that each variable in data will by shared in the y-axis across a single row and in the x-axis across a single column [[3]](https://seaborn.pydata.org/generated/seaborn.pairplot.html)

  <img src="Pairplot.png" height="1200" width="1000">

- And finally violinplot for each petal and sepal.
+ And finally creating violinplots for each petal and sepal, lenght and width.

 <img src="Petall.png" height="600" width="600">